Find your way around Grade Centre

 c.
 You can find extra settings for each column (Column Statistics, View Grade History etc. by clicking the action link (down arrow) next to each column title.

-4. Additional columns
+4. Create additional columns

 You can create a Grade Centre column to record external marks, such as marks for a performance.
 This keeps all marks for your module in one place.